Treasury will unveil economic forecasts, including GDP growth and unemployment

 He said the more "drastic scenarios" are the ones where the lockdown is extended for longer.

-Robertson said it was still the Government's plan to come out of level four "as soon as possible'"
+Robertson said it was still the Government's plan to come out of alert level four "as soon as possible'"

 READ MORE: